SwiftedMind/Puddles/README.md

 #### 〉Isolate Business Logic

 The Core layer forms the backbone of Puddles.
-It is implemented as a local Swift package that contains the app's entire business logic in the form of (mostly) isolated data components, divided into individual targets.
+It is implemented as a local Swift package that contains the app's entire business logic in the form of (mostly) isolated components, divided into individual targets.
 Everything that is not directly related to the UI belongs in here, encouraging building modular types that are easily and independently modifiable and replaceable.

 ```swift
 let package = Package(